sasa1977/boundary/README.md

 The complete working example is available [here](demos/my_system).

-Because `boundaries` is implemented as a mix compiler, it integrates seamlessly with editors which can work with mix compiler.
+Because `boundary` is implemented as a mix compiler, it integrates seamlessly with editors which can work with mix compiler.
 For example, in VS Code with [Elixir LS](https://github.com/JakeBecker/vscode-elixir-ls):

 ![VS Code warning 1](images/vscode_warning_1.png)